Codex Azoyú: Codex Azoyú I

 The larger of the two codices, where the most powerful ruler of the Tlachinollan Kingdom in Guerrero is depicted as a jaguar devouring a man and transforming into a god.
 The ruler, Quiyahuital Tecuhtli, satisfied conditions as a nahual, being a noble and born on the first day of the "Rain" calendar.
-Two regions of the Tlachniollan Kingdom were Tlapa and Tlachniollan until 1421 when a single ruler, likely being the god depicted, combined them into the one kingdom.
+Two regions of the Tlachinollan Kingdom were Tlapa and Tlachniollan until 1421 when a single ruler, likely being the god depicted, combined them into the one kingdom.
 This codex along with Codex Azoyú II and supplemental pictorial manuscripts known as the Humboldt Fragment 1 and the Lienzo de Tlapa show the reign of Lord Rain during approximately 1421 to 1564, and are thought to have been created for resolving issues of royal succession.

 Codex Azoyú II

-A compliment to Codex Azoyú I, pictures depict the jaguar sacrificing a man.
-Along with the other manuscripts mentioned above, a broader history of present-day Guerrero is depicted through the Tlapa-Tlachniollan development under the Rain God and eventual Spanish conquest.
+A complement to Codex Azoyú I, pictures depict the jaguar sacrificing a man.
+Along with the other manuscripts mentioned above, a broader history of present-day Guerrero is depicted through the Tlapa-Tlachinollan development under the Rain God and eventual Spanish conquest.